Staphylococcus delphini: Treatment

 While there are few treatments for Staphylococcus delphini, one that has been lightly researched is the use of Tylosin (TYL).
 Tylosin is an antibiotic, used in veterinary medicine, and is a feed additive that halts the reproduction of bacteria.
-We know that Staphylococcus delphini is typically associated with horses, pigeons, badgers, ferrets, and mink.
-This particular study was done on mink.
-While the scientists found that Tylosin tends to work on mink, there is no evidence-based treatment regimen that has been discovered quite yet for the treatment of Staphylococcus delphini.
-Mink, according to the research article, are currently given Tylosin daily as a means of treatment.
-However, it is just a small dosage of 10 mg/kg.
-This test was researching the effects of upping the dosage 238-fold to 2380 mg/kg a day and researching different dosages to find the best dosage to suppress the growth of Staphylococcus delphini.
-Ronaghinia et al. found that between 250 and 500 times the current dosage of 10 mg/kg would be necessary to fight an infection from Staphylococcus delphini (Rhonaghinia et al., 2021).
-Anything less and anything more would either not work or could negatively affect the animal, respectively.
+Scientists have found that Tylosin often treats mink, but there is no evidence-based treatment regimen that for Staphylococcus delphini.
+Mink are currently given Tylosin daily as a means of treatment, in a small dosage of 10 mg/kg.
+One study, researching the effects of upping the dosage of Tylosin, found that the correct dosage to fight a Staphylococcus delphini infection would be between 250 and 500 times the current dosage of 10 mg/kg.